bsccf/Uni-notes/Thermofluids/9-10 Kinetic Theory of gas/relationship between temperature and kinetic energy of particles.md

 >> $k_b=$ [[Boltzmann constant]]
 >> $T=$ Temperature (Kelvin)

+^2669d3

-In reallity temperature isn't really a thing
+In reallity temperature isn't really a thing, it's just how we describe kinetic energy from the atomic scale in the macroscopic level.